1EdTech Consortium Announces Next Generation Digital Learning Services Standards

 Kendrick McLish, Vice President, Product and Marketing, eCollege

-“The IMS efforts on Learning Tools Interoperability will make it easier for educational institutions and learning platforms like eCollege to integrate third-party applications, resources and systems.
+“The 1EdTech efforts on Learning Tools Interoperability will make it easier for educational institutions and learning platforms like eCollege to integrate third-party applications, resources and systems.
 By using Web Services solutions that are equally accessible, eCollege and our customers can minimize the cost and increase the speed of these types of integrations.”

 Burck Smith, CEO and Co-Founder, SMARTHINKING